Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-wecare/README.md

 - Temporary accommodation, which includes a fortnightly living cost payment for displacement caused by natural disasters.
 - Rebuilding, repairing, or replacing damages to homes caused by insured natural hazards.

+<h3 align="left">3.2.2 Scheme Claim Requirements</h3>

+The following is required for a claim to be accepted:

+• **Policy Adherence** - Claim needs to be covered by the scheme **(3.2.1)**
+• **Event Classification** - Damages need to coincide with a Storslysian Bureau of Meteorology (SBM) classified natural hazard event.
+• **Proof of loss** - Documentation or evidence to support a claim, such as photographs, videos, and/or receipts for damaged property.
+This may also include quoted estimates for repair or replacement costs.
+• **Timely Submission** - Claims must be filed within 6 months from the last day recorded of the extreme hazard event.

+<h3 align="left">3.3 Temporary Displacement Insurance</h3>

+This scheme will cover the daily housing and living expense requirements in the event of displacement due to SBM classified natural hazards **(DFAT, Why we manage displacement and resettlement)**.
+Citizens must also prove property damage deeming the residential building unsafe to live in or inability to access the property with policy coverage consistent with home insurance **(3.2)**.

+<h3 align="left">3.4 Voluntary Relocation Incentives</h3>

+Part one of this scheme offers a lump sum to household owners in Regions 2 - 6, as an incentive to purchase properties in Region 1.
+The purpose being to encourage voluntary relocation to the safest area in Storslysia (Region 1), which has a significantly lower exposure to natural disaster events than all other regions.
+Part two is that household levies are priced based on the regional risk exposure.
+Therefore, households would benefit by relocating to a safer region and paying lower levies.

+<h3 align="left">3.4.1 Scheme Specifications</h3>

+• Households will pay lower annual levies for residing in safer regions.
+• Region 2 - 6 households will receive a lump sum fund if they relocate to Region 1.
+The more exposed the current region is to climate events, the greater the lump sum offered to relocate.
+• To receive this fund, homeowners must have purchased the home within an eligible region prior to 31st December 2022.

+<h3 align="left">3.5 Other Features</h3>

+• Our program will include the establishment of conservation areas which will be used for temporary accommodation.
+• Levies may be reimbursed or reduced if the government is making significant profits due to the non-for-profit nature of the scheme.

+<h3 align="left">3.5.1 Feature Justification</h3>

+**Relocation incentive:** It is evident that different regions have differing risk profiles.
+For example, region 2 is 3 times more likely to experience a catastrophe then region 6 due to its coastal location **(appendix B)**.
+Therefore, for Storslysia to reduce overall losses from catastrophes, WeCare recommends voluntary relocation before disasters hit.
+Lumpsum incentives support citizens in the transition to safer regions thereby reducing involuntary displacement and property damage.
+Additionally, the criteria of residing in an eligible region before policy announcement deters citizens from taking advantage of the scheme and purchasing property in high risk areas to obtain the incentive lump sum.
+**Home insurance:** Introducing annual levies helps to maintain the on-going longevity of the scheme.
+Citizens will need to consider the additional annual cost of owning a home in risky regions particularly when purchasing a home after the lumpsum incentive date.
+Finally, limiting cover to natural disasters reported by SBM aims to ensures sufficient data in modelling.
+Timely submission is also important to confirm damages are caused by relevant disasters.
+**Temporary housing and living cost scheme:** This protect citizens’ basic universal right to shelter even in situations completely out of their control **(United Nations, The human right to adequate housing 2019)**.
+Overall, this scheme aims to ensure the social stability of Storsylsia despite the growing climate risk.

 ---
 <h2 align="left">4.
 Pricing and Costing</h2>